-Posted on September 2, 2019 by Louise Howland
+Posted on February 12, 2020 by Louise Howland

-Here’s the phishing email that was sent to me.
+This is the phishing email that was sent to me.
 Check out the differences between a legitimate email from Apple Inc. and a phishing email from a hacker masquerading as Apple Inc.

 The address the email came from was suspicious and the subjects were different.

-On the legitimate Apple email all the hyperlinks are in a light blue with no underline.
+On the legitimate Apple email all the hyperlinks are in light blue with no underline.
 In the phishing email they are a darker blue and all underlined.

-This is lazy even for a hacker.
-Spelling errors are an obvious red flag.
+This is lazy even for a hacker; spelling errors are an obvious red flag.
 Normal emails are proofread and carefully edited.
 Phishing emails are not.

-Secondly, the hyperlink for Manage/Cancel subscription on the phishing email is different from all the other hyperlinks.
+Secondly, the hyperlink for ‘Manage/Cancel Subscription’ on the phishing email is different from all the other hyperlinks.

 I didn’t click on the link for obvious reasons but I assume it would take you to a page that either encourages you to enter personal details (possibly including payment information) or it could be a malicious link that releases a virus onto your machine.

-See below for what the link looked like when I hovered over it. (all I have blurred out of this image is my personal email address)
+See below for what the link looked like when I hovered over it.

 The last obvious difference I could see was the second Apple logo which was different on the two emails.
 Left is real, right is phishing.